LuckyMan564/AngularJS-Examples/README.md

 * Add a contact page to the application to demonstrate form implementation and validation in AngularJS
 * Add tests for the majority of the application and accompanying tutorials

-Licence
-===

-The application and code are licenced under MIT.